Attenuators: No Compromise Tone

 Summary: The Glorious Sound of Your Amp, Unrestrained

-Well, we don’t know about you, but if we had a world-class tube amp sitting in our spare room gathering dust whilst we played through a fine but somehow lesser specimen, we’d feel a little sad.
+Well, we don’t know about you, but if we had a world-class valve amp sitting in our spare room gathering dust whilst we played through a fine but somehow lesser specimen, we’d feel a little sad.
 Why do that?
 Why throw a puny spanner into the works of what can be your most fun and rewarding playing experiences, when it doesn’t have to be that way?

 We believe that any discerning guitarist will be more than satisfied with the performance of their amps when they introduce some quality attenuation.
 We think that these devices, whilst not as immediately exciting a purchase as a fun little amp, provide a window for you to play to the best of your own potential, by realising the true power of your existing setup.
-If you have a nice, loud tube amp, don’t move in into the cupboard: grab one of these attenuators and fly with new wings.
+If you have a nice, loud valve amp, don’t move in into the cupboard: grab one of these attenuators and fly with new wings.

 Now, if you don’t already have a quality valve amp, let’s sort that out!
 We have a most fantastic collection awaiting you, from all major makers and boutique builders.
 Click the link below to explore our current amplifier stock and enjoy!